gamag/xmunch/README.md

 # (1a 2b v)), then a form ending in a or i, and one ending in rr or in two of c, s
 # or u.

+## Prefixes
+# Until here, we only spoke of suffixes.
+The same functionality can be used on
+# prefixes too:
+PR (3) {
+a    b.-    (1)
+a    cc-    (2)
+.    f-     (1)
+.    abc-   (2)
+}
+# here, the - after the affix text marks the affix as prefix, everything else
+# works like above (the implicit score name has been used).
+You can use - in
+# front of the affix to mark it as suffix, but that is optional.

+## Circumfixes
+# In the same way as suffixes, circumfixes can be defined:
+CX {
+a:.    b-e
+a,b,c : x,y,z     beg.-.end
+. : .     abeg-aend
+}
+# here before the : the is the stem ending/affix replacement definition for the
+# prefix, after it the one for the suffix (they are both required), afterwards
+# we have prefix-suffix.
+This can of course be combined with everything
+# explained before like scoring and virtual stems.
+#
+# Note that there are no spaces allowed before and after the dash (-)
+#
+# Prefix, suffix and circumfix definitions can be mixed in one group.
+#
 ```

 ## License ##